iahs/puzzles-news/readme.md

 # Harvard News Aggregator - Puzzles

 Harvard News website built on Laravel to create a web app that aggregates and personalizes Harvard-related news for its users.
+The website consists of 2 parts: a backend written in Laravel that import news and tweets from other sources and serve them as a json api, and a frontend client-application written in angular-js that consumes the api.

 ## Group members
 Alex, Bowen, Martin, Shai